microsoft/commercial-marketplace-offer-solution/marketplace/virtual-machine/basic-windows-vm/README.md

 Follow the set-up instructions [here](../../../README.md) to install all of the required dependencies.

-## Step 2: Associate an Azure AD application with your Partner Center account

-Please refer to the Commercial Marketplace [documentation](https://learn.microsoft.com/en-us/azure/marketplace/submission-api-onboard#associate-an-azure-ad-application-with-your-partner-center-account) to associate an Azure AD application with your Partner Center account.

-You will need the client ID and key of the Azure AD application for the next step.

-## Step 3: Login to Azure
+## Step 2: Login to Azure

 Sign in using the Azure CLI and if you don't already have an existing storage account, you can create one.
 Replace "MyResourceGroup" with your own resource group name.
 ```
-az login --service-principal -u <Azure AD Application Client ID> -p <Azure AD Application Key> --tenant <Azure AD Application Tenant>
+az login
 az group create --name MyResourceGroup --location westus
 az storage account create -n mystorageacct -g MyResourceGroup -l westus --sku Standard_LRS
 ```

-## Step 4: Modify the template for your use case
+## Step 3: Modify the template for your use case
 You can use this offer template as a base for your own VM offer.
 Modify the noted files below to suit your needs.

 ### Customize the Packer templates